 The ARL Leadership Fellows program is ARL’s flagship executive leadership development program.
 Integral to the program are three daylong institutes that bring together fellows and practicing library leaders around the theme of moving leadership learning into practice.
-Two of these institutes are hosted at ARL member institutions.
+Two of these institutes are hosted by ARL member institutions.
 Hosting an institute provides the institution’s staff an unparalleled opportunity to engage with an extraordinarily diverse and talented group of emerging library leaders during a multiday visit.
 Past host institutions have benefitted from a unique, external perspective on their institution’s culture and practice, and developed a better understanding of themselves while offering guidance and instruction to rising leaders in the profession.

-The ARL Leadership Fellows Task Force Group will select two ARL institutions as host sites for the 2021–2022 institutes.
+The ARL Leadership Fellows Task Force will select two ARL institutions as host sites for the 2021–2022 institutes.
 ARL seeks institutions that can create a well-rounded experience for fellows by providing learning opportunities from successes and innovations, but also from challenges and problems, which all research libraries and archives experience.

-While ARL has every expectation that the 2021–2022 institutes will be in-person events held in spring 2022, the program will be prepared with a hybrid or virtual model if that is needed.
+While ARL has every expectation that the 2021–2022 institutes will be in-person events held in 2022, the program will be prepared with a hybrid or virtual model if that is needed.

 Institute One: Site Visit

-The site visit brings Leadership Fellows to a host institution that will immerse fellows into the workings of leadership at a research institution.
+The site visit brings ARL Leadership Fellows to a host institution that will immerse fellows into the workings of leadership at a research institution.
 The site visit will:

 - Provide an opportunity for the fellows to come together as a cohort at a host institution site, for a full day, and experience a combination of senior institutional leadership (president, provost, etc.), host institution leaders, building/site tours, and formal and informal interactions with affiliated researchers, faculty, staff, fellows or visiting scholars, students, and library users

 - Allow fellows to observe and experience a peer environment’s research and teaching environment